upn3xt/chrono/journal/JOURNAL.md

 Well, tonight I decided the fate of the chronolang.
 It's not ready yet to have implemented the concepts of classes, RAII and etc. First of all, to be a language that at the very least can do logic.
 I will have a time to study more about certain things like RAII and auto clean ups.
 Along will come syntax specifications.

+## Back on it, now everything is broken

+Today I got back on chrono development and man let me tell ya- Everything suddenly doesn't work.
+The indie analyzer genuinely sucks for working so well and yet being so fucking ass.
+Now assignment compiles but I'm not sure if it works but yea.
+The parser suddenly sucks at parsing and had to try many things just to reach the same output.
+Even now I had to comment things just to make it work.
+How do you declare a variable one time and still get a redeclaration error???
+Fucking shit.